NanderTGA/prettier-s0urce/README.md

 Branches:

-- `main` branch, which is where the end result ends up
+- `main` branch: where the end result ends up; this the only one you really need to worry about
+- `d0urce-main` branch: points to the main branch on d0t's prettier repository
-- `d0urce-main` branch: this is the main branch of d0t's fork but with one extra commit that renames `d0urce-prettier.user.js` to `prettier-s0urce.user.js` so git merge can work
+- `d0urce-renamed-main-file` branch: this is the main branch of d0t's fork but with one extra commit that renames `d0urce-prettier.user.js` to `prettier-s0urce.user.js` so git merge can work

 Remotes: